 Hire a trainer and you get the ‘one size fits all’ situation; typically, training programs are not customized to your unique skills, motivation or commitment; they don’t produce shifts in your thinking or available options.

-Hire a coach and you’ve hired a subject matter expert who likes to focus on the ‘you’ of a situation: your priorities, values and the larger environment in which you work.
+Hire a coach and you’ve hired a subject matter expert who likes to focus on the ‘you’ of a situation: your priorities, values and the larger environment in which you live and work.
 For me, as a business coach, these are the foundations of any engagement: helping you find those answers to your business obstacles through a greater integration of your values and priorities.
 After all, no one thinks “I want to grow up to be a business owner”.
 You grow up wanting to have a good, filling life; in your case, that probably means you felt business ownership was the best way to achieve that.
 My role is to help that dream come true by finding ways to improve your business efficiencies and reducing the time it depends on you.
 It gets done with customized, confidential and results-focused conversations, actions and total support for your agenda.
 Generally, the goals your coach will assist you with include:

 – identify and support your strengths